zkmopro/mopro/docs/docs/adapters/overview.md

 ## Using Adapters

-Each adapter provides its own way to specify the circuits that will be used to generate proofs as well as use the adapters on the target platform.
-You can find more on each adapter documentation page.
+Each adapter provides its functionality to set it up for the project as well as exports its own functions to be used on the target platform.
+Detailed information can be found on each adapter’s documentation page.

+## Using Multiple Adapters

-The adapters are independent of each other, so you can use them in the same project.
+The adapters are independent of each other, so they can be used simultaneously in the same project.
 For example, you can use both Circom and Halo adapters in the same project:

 ```rust
 mopro_ffi::app!();